sjhatfield/sjhatfield.github.io/_pages/about.md

 # The Now

 I am in the process of studying Data Science to make a career change.
-I have one year studying Data Science full time with a plan to apply for jobs in the summer of 2020.
+I have one year studying Data Science full-time with a plan to apply for jobs in the summer of 2020.
 In this blog I will be writing about what I have learnt and presenting personal Data Science projects applying what I have learnt to problems I have identified.